znti/dojot-web/README.md

 # Using the library

-This section describes the helpers available and gives and overview of each supported feature they have.
+This section describes the helpers available and gives an overview of each supported feature they have.

 ## Templates